IKEA effect: Conceptual replication

+Application

+The IKEA effect can contribute to reducing panic selling.
+Investors typically reduce their stock market exposure after a financial crash which often results in "buy high, sell low" strategy that is detrimental to long-run wealth accumulation.
+Ashtiani et al.'s study proposes a nudge utilising the IKEA effect to counteract this phenomenon: "actively involving investors in the selection process of the risky investments, while restricting their selections in a way that preserves a large degree of diversification."

+A group of participants were given the chance to choose their own investments, and another group had a portfolio constructed by a financial advisor.
+Ashtiani et al.'s findings show that investors who chose their own portfolios are less likely to sell their risky assets and are more committed to their initial asset allocation.
+In fact, "31% of the participants in the advised group decided to sell their risky assets whereas only 10% of the participants who had chosen their own portfolio wanted to reduce the share of risky assets."
+The findings supports the IKEA effect – the investors value the "self-assembled" portfolios more because the effort they put into organising the portfolio increases the personal valuation of the assets.
+Hence, allowing subjects to contribute to the selection process of the assets is an effective strategy to reduce panic selling.

 The IKEA effect is thought to contribute to the sunk costs effect, which occurs when managers continue to devote resources to sometimes failing projects they have invested their labor in.
-The effect is also related to the "not invented here" syndrome, where managers disregard good ideas developed elsewhere, in favor of (possibly inferior) internally developed ideas.
+The effect is also related to the "not invented here" (or "NIH", or even "NIH syndrome"), where managers disregard good ideas developed elsewhere, in favor of (possibly inferior) internally developed ideas.

 Writer Tyler Tervooren realized that he was witnessing an example of the IKEA effect when he toured a house that was for sale at a price that was "at least $30,000 too much" and discovered that the reason why the owner overvalued the house so dramatically was that she had "had the home built herself and customized every aspect of it to her taste."
 But while she regarded the house as "a masterpiece," Tervooren "saw a house like any other but with paint colors I'd never choose."
 Tervooren realized that he, too, had fallen victim to the IKEA effect on various occasions: "I had a special bond with my old car because I always worked on it myself.
 And when my iPhone broke down last year, I pulled it apart and learned to fix it so I could keep using it."

 The IKEA effect may be said to manifest itself in situations when programmers have been invited to help (without payment) in creating open-source programs and operating systems, such as Linux.